bordy/project_euler/README.md

 project_euler
 =============

-A way to track my project euler solutions
+A way to track my project euler solutions.

+Because why not, really.